neuroidss/lab-governance/README.md

 ##### Policy: Company credit cards
 Don't give access to the company credit cards to a Partner before their probation time is over.

-##### Policy: Company purchases
-Any Role may spend company money if
-- If above 200 EUR, you have approval from the Finance and Controlling role cash-flow wise
-- If above 3000 EUR, you have approval from Biz role
-- If you purchase an asset, you have a next action to add the it to the asset inventory at https://goo.gl/AzyIEF
-- Have a next action to give the invoice to the Finance role and upload it to the Google Drive (LabCoop/biz admin/accounting/incoming invoices). https://goo.gl/7QmdqK
-- You have asked relevant Roles for input
-- You think this would move our organization forward and it's a good investment
-- You as an owner would be okay with not getting the proportion of this money as divident

 ##### Policy: Splitwise
 You can use [Splitwise](https://www.splitwise.com) to account different financial liabilities:
 - You owe the company